Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-Our results reveal that activity fundamentally alters the I–-N transition in 3D semi-flexible polymers.
-At low activity levels, the transition density shifts but retains the discontinuous character of passive counterparts.
-At higher activity levels, however, the transition becomes continuous, driven by instabilities in the nematic field that generate large-scale fluctuations in local and global alignment.
-Bending stiffness further modulates both the location and extent of these non-equilibrium steady states.
+In summary, we present the first systematic study of how activity affects the isotropic–nematic transition of semiflexible polymers in 3D.
+Activity profoundly alters the character of transition: at low activity levels, it shifts to higher densities while remaining discontinuous, but at higher activity levels it becomes continuous due to nematic-field instabilities that generate large-scale orientational fluctuations.
+Bending stiffness further modulates both the location of the transition and the extent of the resulting non-equilibrium steady states.
 Together, these findings uncover the intricate interplay between activity, density, and flexibility, establishing a foundation for understanding the mechanics, collective behavior, and self-organization of active polymer-like matter.
+Unlike earlier 2D studies at fixed density values~\cite{Henkes2011,Duman2018,Joshi2019}, our results reveal that activity-driven changes in the I–N transition nature, suggesting that this change may be a generic feature of active polymers, meriting further exploration.
+Our findings call for new theories of active nematics for semiflexible polymers and motivate future work across active matter systems to determine how activity reshapes phase transitions out of equilibrium.